atom-archive/text-document/README.md

 This layer builds on `FileLayer`, storing a portion of the file in memory based on the active region.
 When the active region changes, this layer flushes and loads content from the layer below accordingly.
 This layer can also be used above specific transform layers to cache their content.
 If used in this capacity, it will need to handle change events from the underlying layer.

-### MutationLayer

-This layer stores changes to the document since the last load or save.
-It uses a `Patch`, discussed below, to record which regions of the buffer have been replaced by new content, and what that new content is.
-When the document is saved, this layer combines its stored changes with unchanged content from regions in the `BufferLayer` below to produce an output stream that is atomically written to the file system.
-This layer emits change events when mutations occur that can be processed by layers above it.

 ### TransformLayer

 Transform layers can be instantiated with different transform implementations to implement things like tab expansion and soft wrap.
 They also store a region map which indexes the spatial correspondence between source and target coordinates.
 In addition to performing transforms in an initial streaming fashion, transform layers also transform and re-emit change events from the layer below.

 ### Patch

 This class indexes the spatial correspondence between two layers.
 Each transform layer uses a region map to efficiently translate positions between its source and target coordinate spaces.
-It is also used by the `BufferLayer` to store in-memory content and the `MutationLayer` to store changes to content.
+It is also used by the `BufferLayer` to store in-memory content.

 It's currently implemented as an array of *regions*, with each region having a *source extent*, *target extent*, and *content*.
 To find a source position corresponding to a target position or vice versa, we simply traverse the array, maintaining the total distance traversed in either dimension.
 To make this class efficient, this linear data structure will need to be replaced with a tree, possibly a counted B+ tree or some persistent equivalent.